-In the early 1900s James Earle Fraser invested the day at the Central Park Zoo sneaking around a 2,000 pound American Bison named Black Diamond.
+In the early 1900s, James Earle Fraser invested the day at the Central Park Zoo sneaking around a 2,000-pound American Bison named Black Diamond.
 Why?
 To sketch the design for the American Indian Head nickel, of course!
 The coin was provided in 1913 and continued to be minted every year after up until 1938.
-Its been considered as among the very best styles of any U.S. coin.
+It is been considered among the very best styles of any U.S. coin.
 What does this involve the American Buffalo gold coin?
-Look closely, and youll see several resemblances between the 2.
+Look closely, and you’ll see several resemblances between the 2.

 Not wanting to be outshined by Canadian Maple Leafs and Austrian Philharmonics, the American Buffalo coin lastly came forth.